Jiisala/Tira-labra-2022/Documentation/Manual.md

 **BINARY SPACE PARTITIONING:**

 3. Minimum subarea width = Minimum width of the subarea.
 The program will never go bellow this when partitioning
-4. Minimum subarea_height = Minimum height of the subarea.
+4. Minimum subarea height = Minimum height of the subarea.
 The program will never go bellow this when partitioning
 5. Stop chance = Chance for the partitioning to stop before reaching the minimum limits.
 Set to high if you want generally bigger areas with a small area every now and then and small if vice versa.
 Setting to zero with suitable values for other BSP settings will give you precise control of the map created.
 Max is 99 because the program always needs to make at least one cut to the area.
 6. Width to cease partitioning = If the current subarea width is smaller than this the program won't make any further vertical cuts to it.
 7. Height to cease partitioning = If the current subarea height is smaller than this the program won't make any further horizontal cuts to it.

-Here 3. and can not be more than half of the 6. and same goes for 4. and 7. otherwise there is a high chance of program crashing.
+Here 3. can not be more than half of 6. and same goes for 4. and 7. otherwise there is a high chance of program crashing.

 **CELLULAR AUTOMATA:**